spotswoodb/al_music_tonight_frontend/README.md

 - PostgreSQL 13.4

 ## Installation
-Copy and past the following in your terminal: git clone git@github.com:spotswoodb/al_music_tonight_frontend.git.
+Copy and paste the following in your terminal: git clone git@github.com:spotswoodb/al_music_tonight_frontend.git.
 Continue by typing 'cd al_music_tonight_frontend' to enter the al_music_tonight_frontend folder.
 You will also need to visit https://github.com/spotswoodb/al_music_tonight in order to access the associated PostgreSQL database or copy and paste the following in your terminal: git@github.com:spotswoodb/al_music_tonight.git.
 Continue by typing 'cd al_music_tonight' to enter the al_music_tonight folder.
 Then start your rails server in the terminal using the command 'rails s'.

 ## Contributing
 Follow the link https://github.com/spotswoodb/al_music_tonight_frontend for any pull requests.